-Howie Hawkins is a longtime Green from New York.
+Hawkins is a longtime Green from New York.
 He was the first candidate to run on a fully developed Green New Deal in 2010, combining an Economic Bill of Rights to jobs, income, housing, health care, and education with 100 clean energy by 2030 in order to reconstruct the economy for economic justice and climate safety.
-He is the only Green presidential candidate who has met the requirements to be recognized by the North Carolina Green Party and thus the only presidential candidate who will appear on the NCGP's primary ballot.
+He was the only Green presidential candidate who met the requirements to be recognized by the North Carolina Green Party and thus the only presidential candidate who appeared on the NCGP's primary ballot.
+On March 3, 2020, Hawkins won the North Carolina Green Party presidential primary with 66.97% of the vote.

 From the start, Howie has been committed to independent working-class politics for a democratic, socialist, and ecological society.
 He supported the Peace and Freedom Party in 1968, the People’s Party in 1972 and 1976, and the Citizens Party in 1980.
 Since that first national meeting in 1984, Howie has been a Green Party organizer.

-As the Green Party’s candidate for governor of New York in 2010, 2014, and 2018, each time he received enough votes to qualify the Green Party for a ballot line for the next four years.
-In 2014, he received 5 percent of the vote, the most for an independent progressive party candidates for governor in New York history except for Socialist candidates who received 5.7% in 1918 and 5.6% in 1920.
+As the Green Party’s candidate for governor of New York in 2010, 2014, and 2018, each time he received enough votes to qualify the Green Party for a ballot line for the next four years!

 Outside of electoral politics, Howie has been a constant organizer in peace, justice, union, and environmental campaigns.